 – Mark Twain

-I am a writer, blogger, and social good advocate living in Minneapolis, Minnesota with my husband and two children.
+I am a freelance journalist, blogger, and social good advocate living in Minneapolis, Minnesota with my husband and two children.
 A world wanderer at heart, I have been fortunate to have visited over 40 countries and am still wandering.

-My dream is to teach my children to live compassionately, open-minded lives that understand different cultures and the importance of giving back to those in need.
+My dream is to teach my children and others through my work as a writer, to live compassionately, open-minded lives that understand different cultures and the importance of giving back to those in need.
 I believe strongly in the value of making a difference in the world, no matter how small it may be.
-If there is a will, there is a way, and that anything is possible (as long as you set your heart and mind to it!).
+If there is a will, there is a way, and that anything is possible.

 Please feel free to drop me a line!
 Comments are always welcome and appreciated!